The SkyCell 1500DF – A game-changer in the transportation of deep-frozen medicine

 The 1500DF is easy to handle, with no extra equipment needed – only a pallet jacket is required to simply load the container onto a truck.
 To ensure safe handling, the outside surface of the 1500DF container is kept at a constant ambient temperature.

 As with everything we do, at SkyCell we are constantly innovating and improving our offering to ensure life-saving medicines make it to their destination fully viable.
-Our new highly innovative deep-frozen container is no different, and allows pharma companies to optimise supply chains using data to predict and control risk.
-With nearly one billion data points on factors including temperature, location, and time, it enables a market-leading and audited failure rate of less than 0.1 per cent, while reducing environmental and business costs.
+Our new highly innovative deep-frozen container is no different, and allows pharma companies to optimize supply chains using data to predict and control risk.
+With nearly one billion data points on factors including temperature, location, and time, it enables SkyCell to be at the highest level of the market with a failure rate of less than 0.1 percent while reducing environmental and business costs.

 SkyCell is the chosen ULD tracking partner for Air France KLM Martinair Cargo, marking a groundbreaking partnership.
 Our IoT-driven SkyMind...